ABOUT US

 We often look about us, and think how very lucky we are.
 We now live on a 9 acre property just outside St Thomas where we raise poultry and pygmy goats.

-Life was busy at our house - we homeschooled our daughter, we were Foster Parents, we volunteer for various organizations in our community, hubby and I taught Snowmobile Safety to teens, and we have two adorable grand-daughters in their teens and a sweet baby grandson.
+Life was busy at our house - we homeschooled our daughter, we were Foster Parents, we volunteer for various organizations in our community, hubby and I taught Snowmobile Safety to teens, and we have two grand-daughters in their late teens and a young grandson.

 We have a great lifestyle in this country, and are both thankful that Canada has been a great country to live and to have our families about us.